Precise $^{136}$Xe Double Beta Decay Measurement in PandaX-4T with Implications on the Nuclear Matrix Elements and Majorons

 \nolinenumbers

-This project is supported in part by grants from National Key R\&D Program of China (Nos.
-2023YFA1606200, 2023YFA1606202), National Science Foundation of China (Nos.
-12090060, 12090062, 12305121, U23B2070), and by Office of Science and Technology, Shanghai Municipal Government (grant Nos.
-21TQ1400218, 22JC1410100, 23JC1410200, ZJ2023-ZD-003).
-We thank for the support by the Fundamental Research Funds for the Central Universities.
-We also thank the sponsorship from the Chinese Academy of Sciences Center for Excellence in Particle Physics (CCEPP), Thomas and Linda Lau Family Foundation, New Cornerstone Science Foundation, Tencent Foundation in China, and Yangyang Development Fund.
+\textit{Acknowledgements}\textemdash This project is supported in part by grants from the National Key R\&D Program of China (No. 2023YFA1606200 and No. 2023YFA1606202), National Science Foundation of China (No. 12090060, No. 12090062, No. 12305121, No. U23B2070), and by Office of Science and Technology, Shanghai Municipal Government (Grants No. 21TQ1400218, No. 22JC1410100, No. 23JC1410200, No. ZJ2023-ZD-003).
+We are grateful for the support of the Fundamental Research Funds for the Central Universities.
+We also thank for their sponsorship: the Chinese Academy of Sciences Center for Excellence in Particle Physics (CCEPP), Thomas and Linda Lau Family Foundation, New Cornerstone Science Foundation, Tencent Foundation in China, and Yangyang Development Fund.
 Finally, we thank the CJPL administration and the Yalong River Hydropower Development Company Ltd. for indispensable logistical support and other help.

+\textit{Data availability}\textemdash The data that support the findings of this article are not publicly available upon publication because it is not technically feasible and/or the cost of preparing, depositing, and hosting the data would be prohibitive within the terms of this research project.
+The data are available from the authors upon reasonable request.